 Karen Sunabacka (NUMUS board vice-president)

-Scott Thompson (Guelph Jazz Festival Artistic Director)
+Scott Thomson (Guelph Jazz Festival Artistic Director)

 Richard Burrows (Open Ears Festival Artistic Director)